winglang/wing/API.md

 Capture information.

-A capture is a reference from a Process to a construction-time object or value.
+A capture is a reference from an Inflight to a construction-time object or value.

 #### Initializer <a name="Initializer" id="@monadahq/wingsdk.core.Capture.Initializer"></a>